MakeSchool-Tutorials/sa-2018-landing-page/P08-Grid-System/content.md

 ### align-items-center

-`.align-items-start` aligns your columns vertically towards the center of your row.
+`.align-items-center` aligns your columns vertically towards the center of your row.

 ![Align Items Center](assets/align-items-center.png)